Azure/AppService/_posts/2020-06-09-App Service Continuous Deployment for Windows Containers with GitHub Actions.md

 ### Create a Service Principal

 Our workflow will use a Service Principal to authenticate with Azure when deploying the container to App Service.
 A service principal is an Active Directory Identity created for use with automation scenarios, such as GitHub Actions.
+If you would like to use your **publish profile** credentials instead, please skip this section and see [Deploy to Azure App Service](#Deploy-to-azure-app-service) to see how.

 1. Run the following command in Azure CLI in powershell to get the credentials needed to run the login action.
 The output of this command will be a collection of key value pairs that you'll need to add to your GitHub secrets.